agalue/opennms-drift-kubernetes/README.md

 #### Install the NGinx Ingress Controller:

+This add-on is required in order to avoid having a LoadBalancer per external service.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/kops/master/addons/ingress-nginx/v1.6.0.yaml
 ```

 #### Install the CertManager:

+This add-on is required in order to provide HTTP/TLS support through LetsEncrypt to the HTTP services managed by the ingress controller.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/jetstack/cert-manager/master/contrib/manifests/cert-manager/with-rbac.yaml